seeker-dev/TheNextLevel/SimplifiedArchitecturePlan.md

 ## Executive Summary

-This document outlines a new software architecture design that prioritizes **complexity mitigation** and **extensibility** for a multi-domain project management application.
-The architecture supports multiple business domains (Projects, Tasks, Users, etc.) while following simplicity-first principles, maintaining clear separation of concerns, and providing multiple extension points for future growth.
+This document outlines a new software architecture design that prioritizes **complexity mitigation** and **extensibility** for a multi-domain application.
+The architecture supports multiple business domains while following simplicity-first principles, maintaining clear separation of concerns, and providing multiple extension points for future growth.

 ## ⚡ 2024 Update: Industry-Standard Blazor Patterns